ruslanmv/ruslanmv.github.io/_posts/2021-10-12-Docker-Container-with-Pyspark-and-Jupyter-and-Elyra.md

 Setting up a Docker container on your local machine is pretty simple.
-Simply download docker from the [docker website](https://www.docker.com/get-started) and run the following command in the terminal:
+Simply download docker from the [docker website](https://www.docker.com/get-started) and run it.